 Most recently I was involved with the testing of the newly announced Amazon Web Services (AWS) service, Managed Blockchain for Fabric.

-Vinita: I have always enjoyed keeping up with the evolving technology environment, and exploring new technologies at DTCC.
-DLT has already shown some promise in reducing risk and costs, and increasing resiliency and security.
+VC: I have always enjoyed keeping up with the evolving technology environment and exploring new technologies at DTCC.
+DLT has already shown some promise in reducing risk and costs and increasing resiliency and security.
 In addition to the work that is already underway to assess DLT’s application to our services and infrastructure, working on the Open Source Hyperledger project is one way we are driving the DLT discussion, especially around the Fabric platform.
 I’m grateful for the expertise and exposure I gained while at DTCC.
 It is truly exciting to be working on something so new and transformative.